Ukraine works to resume grain exports, flags Russian strikes as risk

 - Accord had sought to avert major global food crisis

-KYIV, July 24 (Reuters) - Ukraine pressed ahead on Sunday with efforts to restart grain exports from its Black Sea ports under a deal aimed at easing global food shortages but warned deliveries would suffer if a Russian missile strike on Odesa was a sign of more to come.
+KYIV, July 25 (Reuters) - Ukraine forged ahead with efforts to restart grain exports from its Black Sea ports under a deal aimed at easing global food shortages but warned deliveries would suffer if a Russian missile strike on Odesa was a sign of more to come.

-President Volodymyr Zelenskiy denounced Saturday's attack as "barbarism" that showed Moscow could not be trusted to implement a deal struck just one day earlier with Turkish and United Nations mediation.
+President Volodymyr Zelenskiy denounced Saturday's attack as "barbarism" showing Moscow could not be trusted to implement a deal struck a day earlier with Turkish and United Nations mediation.

 The Ukrainian military, quoted by public broadcaster Suspilne, said the Russian missiles did not hit the port's grain storage area or cause significant damage.
 Kyiv said preparations to resume grain shipments were ongoing.